corda/corda-docs-portal/content/en/platform/corda/4.6/enterprise/operations/project-planner/network-operators.md

 * An HA Corda Firewall
 * An HSM
 * The certificate hierarchy of the network
-* An identity manager
-* A network map

 The Business Network Operator also deploys Corda Enterprise Network Manager in a private network.
+This deployment includes an identity manager and a network map.

 When deploying a public network, the Network Operator is responsible for all major components of the Corda network.